zaksabeast/PokemonRNGGuides/guides/xy/en/Friend Safari RNG Guide.md

    - Repeat as needed until the TinyMT frames you want line up with the target frame.
    - To advance the TinyMT frames a smaller amount you can just turn in place once instead of taking steps.
    - To advance frames faster you can walk up and down the left side of the area since steps advance TinyMT frames the fastest.
-   - If you accidentally trigger an encounter, afterwards walk at least 3 steps or else you won't be able to trigger another encounter when you want to.
+   - If you accidentally trigger an encounter, afterwards walk at least 5 steps or else you won't be able to trigger another encounter when you want to.
+Don't forget to do that even if you did a successful RNG and that you want to do another one right after.

 ## Hitting the Target Frame

-1. When you are getting close to your target frame, close the menu, and then pause the game with `Start + Select`.
+1. To avoid a random TinyMT index advancement (+2), you must close the menu during your target's index.
+Once done, pause the game with `Start + Select`.

    - Advance frame by frame by pressing `Select` until you are on your target frame.
    - Make sure you are standing in a grass tile while doing this.

 2. At the same time, unpause with `A` and turn in any direction with the D-Pad to trigger the encounter.

-3. Calibrate a delay if needed, although delay of 6 should work for Friend Safari.
+3. Calibrate a delay if needed, although delay of 6 should work for Friend Safari if you do a turn, and 14 if you do a step.

 ## Reseeding Method